Anselm Fraser founded the school in 1985. After 34 years at the helm as Principal, he handed over the running of the school to his son, Tom, in 2019.

 What qualification will I obtain?

-These units are also available to any other students who wish to acquire formal qualifications.
-The school is a Scottish Qualifications Authority Approved Centre No. 3008002 and is accredited by Education Scotland.
+The School is a Scottish Qualifications Authority Approved Centre No. 3008002 and is accredited by Education Scotland.

 What kind of career could I follow after the course?